Notable CALS Alumni

 As founding principal of MVVA, Van Valkenburgh has worked on Brooklyn Bridge Park in New York City, the Lower Don Lands in Toronto and the Monk’s Garden at the Isabella Stewart Gardner Museum in Boston.
 Van Valkenburgh has taught at Harvard since 1982.

 Brody is the personal health columnist for The New York Times, a position she has held since 1976.
 Time magazine dubbed the cookbook author the “high priestess of health."

 Olbermann was a sports journalist for 20 years before turning to political commentary on the MSNBC nightly newscast program "Countdown with Keith Olbermann."

 Mish MichaeIs 1990

-Michaels is an Emmy Award winning broadcast meteorologist and environmental reporter in Boston.
+Michaels was an Emmy Award-winning broadcast meteorologist and environmental reporter in Boston.